cacttus/BR2/project/devlog.md

 	* WorldObject will be composited by other items and not inherited.
 5. Simplifying the UI to work with the UI design for this game.
 Updating UI performance.

+6. Move window update logic from AppRunner to GraphicsWindow so they can run async.

 *2/13/2020*
 * Separating camera and window viewport.
 	The only reason camera uses the window viewport, is to update it.